billhails/CEKF/README.md

 1. `amb` is invoked with two (unevaluated) arguments.
-It arranges to have it's first argument evaluated, and additionally installs a new failure continuation that will, if invoked, restore the state of the machine to the point just after `amb` was invoked, but with the second argument to `amb` ready to be evaluated.
+It arranges to have it's first argument evaluated, and additionally installs a new failure continuation that will, if invoked, restore the state of the machine to the point just after `amb` was invoked, but with the second argument to `amb` ready to be evaluated instead.
 2. `back`, if invoked, restores the most recent state installed by `amb`, "backtracking" to the decision point and allowing the alternative to be produced.